heytega/linkforest/README.md

 ### Built with

 - React.js
-- CSS
+- Custom CSS
-- Flexbox
-- Framer motion
+- Framer motion (for animation)
-- Desktop-first workflow